How to Set Up Raspberry Pi Lighttpd

 sudo apt upgrade

-2. Now with the Pi up to date, we will need to remove Apache2.
-This required removal is since Raspbian includes it by default on most installations.
+2. Now with the Raspberry Pi up to date, we will need to remove Apache2.
+This removal is required since Raspberry Pi OS may include it by default.

 If you are certain, you do not have Apache2 installed you can skip this step.